jamesshore/quixote/ROADMAP.md

 ## Current Feature: Element Visibility (0.13 release)

 * Replace ElementSize, PageSize, and ViewportSize with GenericSize descriptor
-* ElementRenderedSize descriptor properties (implement on QElement; use Span)
+* ElementRenderedSize descriptor properties (implement on ElementRendered)
+	* Use GenericSize based on ElementRenderedEdge
 * PositionDescriptor.to()
 * element.calculatePixelValue()? (move ElementVisibleEdge's calculatePixelValue())
 * Review GitHub issues for 'ready to implement' issues and pull requests